parisac/estc-parser/README.rst

 Transformed .csv Export via estc-parser
 ***************************************
-Here we see the output
+Here we see the output of running the unstructured html above through estc-parser.

 .. image:: ./static/tabular_csv.png
     :width: 200pt